outaTiME/applause/README.md

 #### patterns.cson
 Type: `String`

-If an attribute `cson` found in pattern definition will be converted and then processed like [json attribute](#patternsjson).
+If an attribute `cson` is found in pattern definition it will be converted and then processed like [json attribute](#patternsjson).

 ```javascript
 {